Lisa Lovatt-Smith: Early life

-Lovatt-Smith was born in Barcelona, Spain.
+Lovatt-Smith was born in Barcelona, Spain and is a British Citizen.
 Her parents are from a working class area in the north of England and moved to the Mediterranean coast.
 She was a child model, and a scholarship child who already knew she wanted to be a writer.
 After her parents divorced she lived between Rome, Paris and Barcelona as an adolescent, and as a result has been quatri-lingual from an early age.